cloud-71/infra/kubernetes/SECRETS.md

 # Guide: Storing secrets in Barbican

+These steps only need to be completed **once** per OpenStack project.

 ## GitHub Docker Registry

 1. Ensure you have a [GitHub personal access token][gh-token] with permissions